twylie/bviRNASeq/tutorial_cleanup_experiment/README.md

 --rerun-incomplete
 ```

+Fields that will be required to be edited by you:

++ `--snakefile`
++ `--cluster`
++ `--configfile`

 We can place this command in a shell script file.
 Example:

 ```plaintext
 /scratch1/fs1/twylie/cleanupRNASeq/cmd.pp.sh
 ```

+Now we may execute the final command to launch the pipeline.

 ```shell
 # Make the script executable.